American Football Betting Guide | How To Bet On NFL In 2026

 About American Football Betting

-NFL betting refers to wagering on the outcome of professional or college-level American Football matches.
+NFL betting refers to wagering on the outcome of professional or college-level American Football games.
 Punters can bet on a variety of markets including the match winner, total points scored, player performance, and long-term outcomes like the Super Bowl champion.

 Most UK and European sportsbooks offer NFL betting year-round, particularly during the regular season (September–January) and playoffs.
 However, in the USA, sports betting is regulated at the state level — meaning availability depends on where you live.